Skip to content

 Delete library item

-Go to Libraries, select the tab where the item is located, hover over the item you want to delete, click on the three dots next to it and click on delete:
+In the Library panel, select the tab where the item is located, hover over the item you want to delete, click on the three dots next to it and click on delete:

 Delete library template